NotintoLegos/HW5-Software-Testing/README.md

         - Barnes:
         Barnes and Noble is simpler and stores book data in a seperate database.
 This includes 'book' object data,  price and amount.

+    The goal of this assignment is to create mock tests to simulate the integration of detached parts.